AVNC Speaker Profile

 Dr. Murao is a nationally certified veterinary nurse in Japan and Australia, with 12 years of clinical experience in small animal general and emergency practice.
 He has 18 years of experience in veterinary nursing education and played a key role in the national certification of veterinary nurses in Japan.
 In 2008, he became the first veterinary nurse appointed as faculty in a four-year veterinary nursing degree program in Japan and is currently an Associate Professor at Kurashiki University of Science and the Arts.
 He holds a Ph.D. in animal handling and restraint and has authored textbooks on veterinary nursing and animal handling.
 He is actively engaged in advancing veterinary nursing education and international collaboration across Asia.

-Ms Kimberley Weir
+Ms Kimberley Weir (Hong Kong)

 Veterinary Technician Specialist - SAIM